Our Team

 • Mariana Orr

-Mariana is a Junior majoring in Psychology with minors in English and Philosophy.
+Mariana is a Senior majoring in Psychology with minors in Philosophy, English, and Criminal Justice.
 She plans to attend graduate school to earn a PhD in Clinical Psychology.
 She is interested in anxiety disorders, particularly in diverse manifestations of obsessive-compulsive disorder and common themes across expression.
+Mariana is also interested in the relationship between traits associated with anxiety (i.e. distress intolerance and tendency toward rumination) and co-occurring impairments (i.e. substance misuse, health problems, and social deficiencies).

 • Blaine Peters, B.S.

 Blaine Peters received her Bachelor of Science in Psychology from Texas A&M University in December 2022.
 After graduating, she continued her research at Texas A&M where she conducted structured clinical interviews, performed positive affect interventions, and collected electroencephalographic (EEG) data from participants with a range of psychopathologies.
-She is currently in her first year of the Clinical Psychology Ph.D. program at Ole Miss.
-Blaine is interested in the cognitive, behavioral, and psychophysiological, mechanisms underlying anxiety and OCD disorders.
+She is currently in her second year of the Clinical Psychology Ph.D. program at Ole Miss.
+Blaine is interested in the cognitive, behavioral, and psychophysiological mechanisms underlying obsessive-compulsive and anxiety-related disorders.
 She hopes to inform novel treatments through her work.

 • Amirah Rash